anotheri/cleverstack-visualCaptcha-demo/article.md

 };
 ```

 Login function calls `CSSessionProvider.login` function (`frontend/app/modules/cs_session/scripts/cs_session_provider.js`) that returns the promise for login service.
-I've updated it a bit to pass a correct captcha data to the `$rootScope.$broadcast` method:
+We've updated it a bit to pass a correct captcha data to the `$rootScope.$broadcast` method:

 ```javascript
 login: function (credentials) {